juliusvega998/contacts-manager/README.md

-# DragAndDrop
+# Contact Manager
-This repo is used to exercise drag and drop.
+Used to study android